What Do We Say?

-Three years ago today amidst a swirl of both joyful and frightful confusion, our first born son – Peter Alexander Witkowski (Second Peter) – was born in the early morning hours.
-About six hours later he abandoned his earthly body for the loving embrace of Jesus.
+Five years ago today amidst a swirl of both joyful and frightful confusion, our first born son – Peter Alexander Witkowski (Second Peter) – was born in the early morning hours.
+About six hours later, he abandoned his earthly body for the loving embrace of Jesus.
 As the days between Second Peter’s Birth and continue to grow, the truths that comforted our hearts at his funeral continue to resound in our souls.
 April and I still have jellybean size holes.
 But God’s goodness, love, and comfort far exceed the depths of our sorrow.
-Our savior dries our tears, holds our hearts when weary, and remembers our prayers, blessing us with our second son, Luke Alexander Witkowski and a beautiful baby girl..
+Our savior dries our tears, holds our hearts when weary, and remembers our prayers, blessing us with our second son, Luke Alexander Witkowski and with two beautiful little girls.
 God is faithful!
 Today as we celebrate Second Peter’s life, we affirm with an ever increasing realization that, “To live is Christ!”
-Below are the words I spoke at his funeral.
+Below are the words I spoke at his funeral which remains our hope for today.

 What Do We Say: